morgwai/grpc-scopes/README.md

 1. Create an instance of `GrpcModule` and pass it to other modules.
 1. Other modules can use `GrpcModule.rpcScope` and `GrpcModule.listenerEventScope` to scope their bindings: `bind(MyComponent.class).to(MyComponentImpl.class).in(grpcModule.rpcScope);`
-1. All gRPC service instances added to server must be intercepted by `GrpcModule.contextInterceptor` like following: `.addService(ServerInterceptors.intercept(myService, grpcModule.contextInterceptor /* more interceptors here... */))`
+1. All gRPC service instances added to server must be intercepted with `GrpcModule.serverInterceptor` like the following: `.addService(ServerInterceptors.intercept(myService, grpcModule.contextInterceptor /* more interceptors here... */))`

-Example:
+1. All client `Channel`s must be intercepted with `GrpcModule.clientInterceptor` like the following: `ClientInterceptors.intercept(channel, grpcModule.clientInterceptor)`

+Server sample:
 ```java
 public class MyServer {